Aaron Wagner: Fraud

 On November 10, 2024 Wagner was indicted by a federal grand jury in Salt Lake City on 16 counts of various financial crimes including wire fraud and money laundering.
-He is accused of defrauding private investors and lenders in restaurant businesses, bringing in more than $40 million dollars.
+He is accused of defrauding private investors and lenders in restaurant businesses, bringing in more than $40 million.
 Prosecutors in the case requested he be kept in jail until the case, arguing that his wealth and dual Canadian Citizenship made him a flight risk.
 The judge opted for house arrest with ankle monitoring.
 A jury trial is scheduled for November 3, 2025.